bruntonspall/bruntonspall-site/source/_posts/2009-10-10-some-new-features.markdown

 date: '2009-10-10 01:07:18 +0000'
 date_gmt: '2009-10-10 01:07:18 +0000'
 categories:
-- Technical
+- technical
 tags:
-- Web Development
+- web development
-- Twitter
+- twitter
-- The Future
+- the future
-- Discus
+- discus
-- Diary
+- diary
 comments: []
 ---
 <p>	So I&#39;ve finally added a couple of new features, so thought I&#39;d pop up a quick explanation of what I did and why.</p>